Practicing ArchitecturePracticing Architecture

 Deadline: 11:59 pm PST, February 25, 2015

 The AIA seeks nominees for 2016 AIA representatives on the National Architectural Accrediting Board (NAAB) school visitation team roster for a term of four years.
-The final selection of faculty members participating in the accrediting process will be made by NAAB.
+The final selection of members participating in the accrediting process will be made by NAAB.

 Please review all information below before submitting a nomination packet.
 Complete packets, including a standard NAAB cover sheet, letter of nomination, and 2-page resume must be received by February 25, 2015.